 My name is Amanda K. Crowder and I am the owner of Calming Waters Counseling Services.
 I graduated from the University of North Carolina at Charlotte in 2008 with a Bachelors degree in Psychology, and in 2012 with a Masters degree in Social Work.
 I have worked in a number of different settings primarily providing services to children, adolescents, and families.
-Calming Waters Counseling Services has been providing services to the Charlotte region for the past 2 years.
+Calming Waters Counseling Services has been providing services to the Charlotte region since 2015.
 Throughout my experience, I have become a certified trauma specialist and EMDR trained.
 I am currently working on my certification for EMDR.

 As a therapist, I am creative in my therapeutic approaches, and find ways to engage with even the most challenging clients.
 I remain passionate, supportive, and understanding no matter the individual, and regardless of the challenges and issues we may face together in therapy.

 I find ways to break through to the most resistant clients and family members, improving their experiences and reducing the difficult symptoms they may face in life.
 I am confident that my interventions have resulted in individual and family member engagement and improvement in accomplishing therapeutic goals.
 I truly believe that all people are good at heart, but sometimes struggle and make bad choices or decisions.
 These bad choices or decisions do not define who we are.
 We can all find happiness and gain a sense of control and well-being in life.
 Therapy is powerful!
 When we are invested in making change, change will happen.

 I provide a collaborative, safe, supportive, and relationship based environment.